ethereum/fe/docs/src/user-guide/tutorials/auction.md

 #### Context

 Context is used to track deadlines for requests.
-It gives the contract the ability to cancel functions that have taken too long to run, and they provide a structure for storing values that are scoped to a particular request so that they can be accessed anywhere in the call chain.
+It gives the contract the ability to cancel functions that have taken too long to run, and provides a structure for storing values that are scoped to a particular request so that they can be accessed anywhere in the call chain.
 This will be familiar to Go and Rust developers, as Context is often used in the same way in those languages and is frequently employed when working with external API calls.
 It is conventional to name the context object `ctx`.

 Read more on [Context in Go](https://www.makeuseof.com/go-contexts/) Read more on [Context in Rust](https://docs.rs/ctx/latest/ctx/)